 Pros

 • Helps Filter Air: Make no mistake, a central AC is not a replacement for an indoor air quality system, but when you realize how much dust and debris it pulls out of the air in just 30 days, you will be shocked.
+This can make a real difference during allergy season when your indoor air quality needs the extra support.

 • Lasts 10–15 Years: On average, an AC lasts for 10–15 years, so your investment stretches over a long time.
 With proper maintenance and timely repairs, that timeframe may be extended.